 Moscow stopover vs Kuala Lumpur stopover.
 Photo credit: Alex Booth

-You don't want to be spending all of your precious stopover time going to and from the airport.
+You don't want to be spending all of your precious stopover time going to and from the airport, with little time to explore the city you've dreamt of visiting.
 The perfect stopover destinations are the ones that are hassle-free so make sure you have a quick and easy way of getting from the airport to where you want to go.

 Know how much the place you’re going to is going to cost you.
 Check local accommodation and transfer prices before you get on the plane.
 Even different stopovers within a country can vary drastically.
 For example, Sydney, Australia (SYD) has convenient transport to and from the Airport as well as reasonable accommodation prices (erm, for Australia).
 Darwin International Airport (DRW), on the other hand, does not.
 This is the difference between a fun-loving, sightseeing day out and sleeping in the airport hating life: